19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Manner of taking evidence

 15\.
-Subject to the rules, the court may in any matter take the whole or any part of any evidence either viva voce or by interrogatories or upon affidavit or by commission abroad.
+Subject to the rules, the court may in any matter take the whole or any part of any evidence either orally or by interrogatories or upon affidavit or by commission abroad.

 ### Costs to be in court’s discretion